ghimireaacs/ghimireaacs.github.io/_posts/2025-07-06-Installing-Arch-Linux-Hard-Way.md

+> [!TIP]
-> 💡 This is straight method to install arch linux "hard way".
+> This is straight method to install arch linux "hard way".
 If you get any error or prefer different way, consult [Arch Wiki Installation Guide](https://wiki.archlinux.org/title/Installation_guide).